When Tables Leak: Attacking String Memorization in LLM-Based Tabular Data Generation: Experiments

 \subsubsection{SFT Approaches}

 For SFT-approaches, we benchmark the original SFT-based tabular generation method GREAT \cite{borisov2023languagemodelsrealistictabular} and RealTabFormer \citep{realtabformer}, which reports improved privacy performance due to enforcing a minimum Euclidean Distance to Closest to Record distribution in its training.
 As both of these methods use GPT-2 \citep{radford2019language}as a base model, we modify RealTabFormer to accept more modern, larger foundation models: LLaMA 3.2 (1B, 3B) \citep{grattafiori2024llama3herdmodels}, Qwen2.5-3B \citep{qwen2025qwen25technicalreport}, and Mistral v0.3 7B \cite{jiang2023mistral7b}.
 Additionally, we introduce as a control CT-GAN and TVAE \cite{Xu2019ModelingTD}, conventional deep learning-based generators.
-Training follows default hyperparameters from the original GREAT and RealTabFormer implementations while CTGAN and TVAE are implemented through Synthcity \cite{synthcity}.
+Lastly, we benchmark DP2Stage \cite{afonja2025dpstage}, a differentially private framework that SFT's GPT-2 with DP-SGD.
+Training follows default hyperparameters from the original GREAT, RealTabFormer, and DP2Stage implementations while CTGAN and TVAE are implemented through Synthcity \cite{synthcity}.

-Experiments are conducted on five tabular datasets: CASP, Abalone, Diabetes, CA-Housing, and Faults, selected for their common use in synthetic tabular data benchmarking and containing numeric data.
+Experiments are conducted on five tabular datasets: CASP, Aba\-lone, Diabetes, CA-Housing, and Faults (see Table~\ref{tab:sft_datasets}), selected for their common use in synthetic tabular data benchmarking and containing numeric data.
 Similarly to ICL, we create 80/20 train-test partitions and following common synthetic tabular data benchmarking \citep{tabsyn}, synthetic datasets equal in size to the original training sets are generated post-training.
 For privacy evaluation, up to 1,000 training and holdout samples are partitioned as test sets, and the same MIAs are applied.
 Again, we repeat this experimentation across 3 seeded runs.